vijayksingh/Frontend-System-Design/readme.md

 # Frontend-System-Design
 A collection of notes and examples related to Frontend system design.

+## Common Concepts
+Most application would always have some common responsibilities no matter what the domain.

+- Authentication and Authorization
+- User Profile and Settings
+- Search and Recommendation

+We will try to create reusable template for all these Concerns so that we can put them into our example System Design questions.

 I am going to follow RADIO Framework to solve System Design Questions.
 A quick summary :
 > Start by understanding the Requirements, defining the high level Architecture and the Data Model.
 Then define the Interfaces between the components in the product and talk about any Optimizations or dive deep into specific areas which require special attention